SohanRokka4/web_scraper/README.md

-# my_basic_web_server
+#Web Scraper
-so i am creating this basic web server as a project in python
+i wanna create this simple web scraper through the help from some toturials